Timon-star-max/zkml.docs/src/index.md

     caption: "Changelog"
     url: "/changelog/"
     type: "outline"
-summary: "Do you work on a project that requires a documentation?
-This theme is for you.
-It's a simple, clean and responsive theme for Eleventy."
+summary: "zkShield is a Decentralized Application (DApp) built on the XRPL chain which provides users with a maximum on-chain transaction privacy.
+This is your gateway to confidential transactions involving CBDCs."
 displaySummary: true
 layout: "layouts/front-page.html"
 overview: